Lizhu-Chen/bark/docs/source/debugging.md

 ### Debug from Python into C++ Extension

 We run two Debuggers in parallel.
-First, check if the shared object "bark.so" contains debug symbols with e.g. `readelf --debug-dump=decodedline bark.so` which should print out line numbers and source file name for each instruction.
+First, check if the shared object "core.so" contains debug symbols with e.g. `readelf --debug-dump=decodedline core.so` which should print out line numbers and source file name for each instruction.
 If not use `bazel build //path_to_python_binary --compilation_mode=dbg` to build all dependencies with debug symbols.
 Then, add the following launch configuration and adapt the path in "additionalSOLibSearchPath":
 ```
 {
             "name": "(gdb) Attach",